 After studying Physics at King’s College, London, I worked briefly as a journalist in my birthplace Cyprus, and published a Greek-language magazine called “Introspection.”
 I then created the first private radio station on the island whilst working in our family-owned media group.
 I eventually became the COO of the group.
 In 1999, at the age of 35, I heeded the call of a mid-life crisis and left the business world to retreat to a hillside country house for four years.
 There, I read books, wrote, and meditated on the meaning of life.

 In 2003 I left my country for good.
 For a while I lived in Berlin, St. Petersburg, and then London.
 In the spring of 2005 I traveled to New York from where I embarked on what would become a 6.5-years-continuous-around-the-world journey.
 My aim was to treat and explore the world as if it were one huge country, a single destination.
 During the journey I wrote all of my thoughts and discoveries in my “Diary of Ideas.”
 Out of those ideas and meditations on travel, the world, and life in general, my first book organically took form.
-It was published last year and its title is “Destination Earth – A New Philosophy of Travel by a World-Traveler.”
+It was published in the summer of 2016 and its title is “Destination Earth – A New Philosophy of Travel by a World-Traveler.”

 For now, I reside in the countryside in a cottage amid orange groves and olive trees, outside the historic seaside town of Nafplio in Greece.
 Here I mainly read and write.
 I live with my partner Jane Kayantas, whom I met on the third day of my journey – but let’s not go there.

 About the Photo: